 Take a look at the legacy of inventor and philanthropist Dr. Arnold O. Beckman.

-Meet the diverse members of the Science History Institute’s research fellow community.
+Meet the diverse members of the Science History Institute’s research community.

 Search the Library and Digital Collections